Juribu/Today-Only-Tasks/README.md

 # Anything you got stuck on and how you worked through it
 - I got stuck when XCode threw me an error related @StateObject ownership, I instantiated the viewModel in the App file, but I also delcared it as a private @StateObject in root contentView, which XCode would instantiated a second time, I quickly realized that it should be a non private @ObservedObject in contentView, since it was already instantiated upstream in the Root App.
 So I resolved it with the rule of making that viewModel a @StateObject in the App file for single ownership and injecting it everywhere as @ObservedObject.

+# AI Usage Summary
+I defined the architecture and made key decisions myself, I my prompts were mostly structured like this:

+Write ...., I already have ... so don't worry about ..., include:
+1. in aView, do this
+2. in bView, do this
+3. in cView, do this

+Thinigs I had to correct:
+- I pushed back when AI wrote new logic in the view that could have just reused existing logic.
+For example, the vm we already have expiredPreviousDays, and Claude tried to rederive the logic in ExpiredTaskRowView, I told it the check was already checked in vm and use it
+- I reviewed the logic for filtering tasks, and corrected claude codes logic when it went wrong.
+For example: it filtered expired tasks without a same day check, which would have put all expired tasks from past days in the TodayView, I manually corrected those kind of mistakes and stay aware of these logic errors.